All Episodes

 That's why they support the Democrat Party.

-I'm convinced they're scared to death of religious people.
+They're scared to death of religious people.

-Indiana over gay marriage or what have you.
+Indiana, over gay marriage or what have you.

-Their whole one of the one of the objectives of the left is to stigmatize religious people as lunatics, intolerant bigots, you name it.
+One of the objectives of the left is to stigmatize religious people as lunatics, intolerant bigots, you name it.

 That's one of the ongoing, never-ending objectives of liberalism.

-Maybe instead of being so angry and scared all the time, and that ticks them off like you can't believe.
+And that ticks them off like you can't believe.

 Because to them, God means judgmentalism.